-The Company recognizes revenue in accordance with the SEC's Staff Accounting Bulletin Topic 13 Revenue Recognition and ASC 605 - Revenue Recognition.
+The Company recognizes revenue in accordance with the SEC's Staff Accounting Bulletin Topic 13 Revenue Recognition and ASC 605- Revenue Recognition.

 Revenue is recognized when persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed and determinable and collectability is probable.
 Delivery is considered to have occurred upon either shipment of the product or arrival at its destination based on the shipping terms of the transaction.
 The Company's standard terms specify that shipment is FOB Skyline and the Company will, therefore, recognize revenue upon shipment in most cases.
-This revenue recognition policy applies to shipments of the STREAMWAY FMS units as well as shipments of cleaning solution and filters.
+This revenue recognition policy applies to shipments of the STREAMWAY FMS units as well as shipments of cleaning solution kits.
 When these conditions are satisfied, the Company recognizes gross product revenue, which is the price it charges generally to its customers for a particular product.
 Under the Company's standard terms and conditions, there is no provision for installation or acceptance of the product to take place prior to the obligation of the customer.
-The customer's right of return is limited only to the Company's standard one-year warranty whereby the Company replaces or repairs, at its option, and it would be rare that the STREAMWAY FMS unit or significant quantities of cleaning solution and filters may be returned.
-Additionally, since the Company buys the STREAMWAY FMS units, cleaning solution and filters from "turnkey" suppliers, the Company would have the right to replacements from the suppliers if this situation should occur.
+The customer's right of return is limited only to the Company's standard one-year warranty whereby the Company replaces or repairs, at its option, and it would be rare that the STREAMWAY FMS units and cleaning solution kits from "turnkey" suppliers, the Company would have the right to replacements from the suppliers if this situation should occur.